 - Travel alone, if you are able to handle your waste yourself

 There are 2 rubbish tips near Wokingham Borough run by Re3:

 - Longshot Lane, Bracknell, RG12 1RL

 Changes from 1 February 2020

-From 1 February 2020, if you visit a re3 recycling centre will be required to show a document that identifies you as a resident of Bracknell Forest, Reading or Wokingham Borough.
+If you visit a re3 recycling centre will be required to show a document that identifies you as a resident of Bracknell Forest, Reading or Wokingham Borough.

 Windscreen stickers will no longer be accepted as proof of residency.